JaskirtKaler/Medbuzz/README.md

 #### Deployment Keys

 Your deployment keys go into the `.env` file.
-Besure to run `npx react-native start --reset-cache` when ever you change the keys.
+Be sure to run `npx react-native start --reset-cache` whenever you change the keys.

 ## Testing